A Covid-19 checklist protects both employees and customers from viruses

 Sanitize your hands thoroughly before you put your mask on, as well as before and after you take it off and after you touch it at any time.
 Make sure it covers both your nose, mouth, and chin.
 If you remove your mask, store it in a clean plastic bag, and make sure that you wash it properly with mild soap if it is a fabric mask or else, you immediately dispose of the medical mask in a garbage bin.

-b.
-Carry a paper bag, if possible, to the restaurant where you can keep your mask while eating.
+- b.
+Carry a paper bag, if possible, to the QSR, where you can keep your mask while eating.

-c.
-Do not dispose of your mask publicly, especially in a restaurant or a diner.
+- c.
+Do not dispose of your mask publicly.

 The lockdown brought about many changes in how we lead our social lives, and among those changes was going out to dine at restaurants.
-Even if we might be on the verge of resuming these routines, there are some norms that we still need to abide by, which will be applicable for both the owners and customers alike.
+The pandemic has made QSR and drive-thrus more popular among consumers.
+Now, there are some norms that we need to abide by, which will be applicable for both the owners and customers alike.
 Those norms include the act of social distancing.

 Maintaining physical distancing will help in alleviating the spread of COVID-19.
 Hence, this will entail keeping a distance of at least 1m from each other and avoid spending time in crowded places or large groups of people.
 Substantial evidence has demonstrated that people with COVID-19 seem to have infected others who were more than 6 feet away under certain conditions.

-b.
-For restaurants, the most obvious tactic is to promote social distancing, which means keeping both patrons and employees safe.
+- b.
+For QSRs, the most obvious tactic is to promote social distancing, which means keeping both patrons and employees safe.

-a.
-Place social distancing signs at all points in your restaurant and in any place where customers may gather (like outside your front entrance) to reinforce the message.
+- a.
+Place social distancing signs at all points in your QSR, drive-thru, and in any place where customers may gather (like outside your front entrance) to reinforce the message.

-b.
-If you have room in your restaurant, then place tables six feet apart to help diners maintain adequate distance while seated.
+- b.
+If you have room in your QSR, then place tables six feet apart to help diners maintain adequate distance while seated.

-a.
+- a.
 Avoid being in very close proximity with other diners.
-While it may seem like a waste of space and tables, it is better to function this way until the restaurants open at total capacity.
+While it may seem like a waste of space and tables, it is better to function this way until the QSRs open at total capacity.

-Unsanitized hands become a prominent place for germs to travel, and any item or surface that your employees’ touch can become susceptible to contamination.
-The very fact that pathogens are the primary cause of foodborne diseases, hand sanitization becomes the safest method to prevent the spread of microorganisms.
+Unsanitized hands become a prominent place for germs to travel, and any item or surface that your employees touch can become susceptible to contamination.
+Because pathogens are the primary cause of foodborne diseases, hand sanitization becomes the safest method to prevent the spread of microorganisms.

-b. that the hand sanitizer contains at least 60 % of alcohol.
+- b.
+Ensure that the hand sanitizer contains at least 60 % of alcohol.

-For the food preparation and servicing industry, crowd management can be a critical issue to tackle.
+For the QSR industry, crowd management can be a critical issue to tackle.
 However, following the covid-19 checklist and ensuring timely detection of overcrowded spaces can enhance customers’ experience.

 The global pandemic has changed the various ways in which we dine out and socialize with other people.
 A lack of social distancing can have deadly consequences not just for ourselves but for those around us.
 To avoid risking an infection, we should ensure that we do not engage in large gatherings and maintain adequate social distancing of approximately 6 feet apart from one another while also donning a mask or facial covering.

-Many industries have put their business operations on hold, but the food industry was among the sectors that didn’t entirely halt their productions as food is considered essential.
+Many industries have put their business operations on hold, but the food industry was among the sectors that didn’t entirely halt their operations as food is considered essential.
 However, the pandemic has undoubtedly had an impact on how we maintain cleanliness and hygiene.
 Now we cannot even step out of our homes without donning a mask or regularly sanitizing and washing our hands.
 Not only that but how we mobilize and socialize has encountered significant changes.
 Even with the vaccinations, it is essential to be mindful about being near large gatherings of people.
-We should venture into restaurants while following strict safety protocols like social distancing, regular sanitization, and avoiding close contact with other people/objects.
+We should venture into QSRs while following strict safety protocols like social distancing, regular sanitization, and avoiding close contact with other people and objects.

-a.
-Avoid busy restaurant service times during the day or night.
+- a.
+Avoid busy QSR service times during the day or night.